BurakCevrim/burakcevrim.github.io/README.md

 ![antenna](assets/vivaldi_project.png)

 ### Designing a Two-Stage CMOS Operational Amplifier
-This report presents a design and analysis of a CMOS Operational Amplifier, based on a two stage topology.
+This work presents a design and analysis of a CMOS Operational Amplifier, based on a two stage topology.
 The attempt is targeted at estimating performance metrics of the amplifier in terms of voltage gain, bandwidth, phase margin, and power consumption.
 LTspice simulations have been utilized in an attempt to verify the design for optimum performance.
 Measured